bertanimre/basics_series/README.md

 3. Functional Programming
 4. Object-Oriented Programming
 5. Debugging

-In this part, I was inspired by the Complete Python Bootcamp From Zero to Hero in Python course (https://www.udemy.com/course/complete-python-bootcamp/) and its repository (https://github.com/Pierian-Data/Complete-Python-3-Bootcamp).
+In this part, I was inspired by the Complete Python Bootcamp From Zero to Hero in Python course (https://www.udemy.com/course/complete-python-bootcamp/).

 ## basics_series_libraries
 This part is about the essential Python libraries for data science.
 It includes 5 most common libraries for data analysis, data visualization, and machine learning.